QuantEcon/lecture-python.myst/lectures/markov_asset.md

 The anticipation of high future dividend growth leads to a high price-dividend ratio.

-## Asset Prices under Risk Aversion
+## Risk Aversion and Asset Prices

 Now let's turn to the case where agents are risk averse.

 We'll price several distinct assets, including

-* The price of an endowment stream
+* An endowment stream
 * A consol (a type of bond issued by the UK government in the 19th century)
 * Call options on a consol